 Genuine hardwood floors aren’t as easy to come by these days with all of the vinyl substitutes out there.
-But if you have them, you want to make sure you’re maintaining and caring for your hardwood floors properly.
+But if you do have hardwood floors, you want to make sure you’re maintaining and caring for your them properly.
 There are quite a few guidelines as to what you should and shouldn’t do when it comes to these precious floors.
-So, if you don’t want to ruin one of the best qualities of your home, keep these tips for hardwood floor care in mind.
+So, if you want to maintain one of the best qualities of your home, keep these tips for hardwood floor care in mind

 Tools Are Everything

 Just as you wouldn’t use a hammer to tighten a bolt, you wouldn’t use an abrasive vacuum cleaner to clean your hardwood floors.
 In order to preserve your hardwood floors, you have to use the right tools.
 Using a mop paired with a machine washable microfiber pad for dusting and cleaning will help keep the floors intact.

 Electrostatic action from the microfiber attracts all the dust particles and allergens accumulating on your floors.
 You can also use a broom, but there isn’t much cleaning that’s achieved from sweeping, it’s only moving the dirt around.
 If you can, avoid using a vacuum cleaner for the stragglers to prevent small scratches and other damage that you’ll have to rectify down the road.

 Don’t Use The Wrong Floor Cleaner

 If you aren’t careful when it comes to hardwood floor care, you could potentially do more harm to your floors than good.
 Lots of DIYers will tell you to use vinegar and warm water as a cleaning solution around your home, and for most cases, this is true.
 But not for hardwood floors.